-During T1, UE shall report corresponding HARQ-ACK for those PDSCHs scheduled in the slots overlapped with the pre-MG occasions.
+During T1, UE shall report corresponding HARQ-ACK/NACK for those PDSCHs scheduled in the slots overlapped with the pre-MG occasions.

 The UE shall send one Event A3 triggered measurement report, with a measurement reporting delay less than 800 ms from the beginning of time period T3.
-During T3, UE is not required to report corresponding HARQ-ACK for those PDSCHs scheduled in the slots overlapped with the pre-MG occasions.
+During T3, UE is not required to report corresponding HARQ-ACK/NACK for those PDSCHs scheduled in the slots overlapped with the pre-MG occasions.

 The UE is not required to read the neighbour cell SSB index in this test.